 DMRI has developed an analytical method that can be used to analyse skatole and androstenone on a small fat biopsy taken from the carcass.
 The method uses laser diode thermal desorption mass spectrometry (LDTD-MS/MS) and is in compliance with the EU’s reference laboratory method, which also uses mass spectrometry.
-The newly developed method makes it possible to perform a rapid, selective and quantitative analysis.
+The DMRI method is accredited according to ISO 17025:2017.
+This method makes it possible to perform a rapid, selective and quantitative analysis.
 Through further automation of the method, equipment installed at a slaughterhouse will be capable of analysing up to 2,800 fat samples per day.
 The same method has been set up in DMRI’s laboratories.

 Lund, BW; Meinert, L.; Borggaard, C. (2016) Simultaneously detection of off-note or boar taint related compounds in animal tissue.
 WO/2016/139291

 Birkler, R., Borggaard, C., Støier, S., Lund, BW (2018) EAAP